US-Kenya Free Trade Agreement

 President Trump has announced his intent to negotiate a trade agreement with the Republic of Kenya.
 On March 17, 2020, following the procedures laid out in the Trade Promotion Authority (TPA), the Trump administration sent a letter to Congress to notify them of the intent to enter into negotiations of a trade agreement with Kenya.
 Following the TPA, the U.S. Trade Representative is required to announce negotiating objectives at least 30 days before formal negotiations begin.
 These objectives were announced in May of 2020.

 On July 8, 2020, the United States and Kenya on Wednesday formally began talks on a free trade agreement.
+However, in mid-July, the U.S. and Kenya paused trade talks due to the coronavirus.
 Unless there is Congress action, the FTA will need to be completed by April 1, 2021, to qualify for expedited approval procedures under the 2015 trade promotion authority law.

 A trade agreement between the U.S. and Kenya would be the first agreement between the U.S. and a sub-Saharan African country.
 A U.S.-Kenya trade agreement would also complement Africa’s regional integration efforts, which include the landmark African Continental Free Trade Area (AfCFTA) that went into force in May 2019.
 Kenya is located on the eastern coast of Africa and serves as a gateway to the region and a major commercial hub that can provide opportunities for U.S. consumers, businesses, farmers, ranchers, and workers (U.S. Trade Representative).